WoodSugar/GSTNet/README.md

 If this source code is helpful to you, please cite the following paper.

+### Update Notice：Recently I was told that the there lacks necessary modules in the "DCRNN_Provide" folder.
+This bug will be fixed as soon as possible.
 ```
 @inproceedings{Fang_GSTNet,
   author    = {Shen Fang and